swdotcom/swdc-intellij-music-time/README.md

 -   **Slack integration**: Connect Slack to share songs and playlists in channels in your workspace.

-Music Time currently supports Spotify.
-We will support iTunes and other players in a future release.
 You can also check out the [cody-music](https://www.npmjs.com/package/cody-music) npm package for more information about how this extension works.

 ## Getting started